Here are five reasons to collect the work of Natasha Law:

 4. Law was born in London (1970) to a very creative family… her younger brother became an actor.
 (Does the name Jude Law ring a bell?)

-5. Law has held solo exhibitions all over the globe, from Bortalomi Gallery in New York to Space Gallery in Tokyo to Eleven Fine Art in London.
+5. Law has held solo exhibitions all over the globe, from Bortolami Gallery and Voltz Clarke in New York to Space Gallery in Tokyo to Eleven Fine Art in London.